FudaWiki/fudawiki-files/karuta.md

 title: Karuta
 description: A general term for Japanese playing cards.
 published: true
-date: 2022-12-07T06:41:32.101Z
+date: 2022-12-07T06:49:35.685Z
 tags:
 editor: markdown
 dateCreated: 2022-04-01T17:55:45.745Z
 ---

-**Karuta** [骨牌 - かるた] is a general term for Japanese-style playing cards.
-These fall into a wide array of categories and subcategories, some of which are detailed below.
+**Karuta** [骨牌 - かるた] is a general term for a wide variety of Japanese-style playing cards.
+The name comes from the Portuguese word, *carta*, which means 'card'.

 > The term *karuta* is also often used specifically in reference to the competitive game of [Hyakunin-Isshu](/en/uta-garuta/ogura-hyakunin-isshu).
 {.is-warning}